Leonard2310/Garbage_Control_Project/README.md

 - Python (version 3.6 or higher)
 - Segmentation-Models (version 1.0.1 or higher)

-The majority of experiments were performed on the Colaboratory cloud platform for deep learning, specifically using a T4 GPU with 12.7GB of memory.
+The majority of experiments were performed on the Colaboratory cloud platform for deep learning, specifically using a Tesla K80 GPU.

 The script will evaluate the model using the test dataset and print the evaluation metrics.